Trump Faces Calls to Work With Biden Team on Transition

 But other Republicans, including Sen. Lindsey Graham of South Carolina, urged Trump to continue pursuing legal challenges related to the election, making a bumpy transition more likely.

-Biden started his first full day as president-elect on Sunday by attending church at St. Joseph on the Brandywine near his home in Wilmington, as he does nearly every week.
-After the service, he visited the church cemetery where several family members have been laid to rest, including his son Beau.

-He otherwise spent most of the day inside his home while some of his staff spent hours on a conference call focused on transition planning.

-Those plans also may hinge on two Senate races in Georgia that have advanced to a Jan.
+Transition planning also may hinge on two Senate races in Georgia that have advanced to a Jan.
 5 runoff.
-If Republicans hold those seats, they'll likely retain the Senate majority and be in a position to slow confirmation of Biden's top Cabinet choices and complicate his legislative goals, including sweeping calls for expanding access to health care and bolstering the post-pandemic economy with green jobs and infrastructure designed to combat climate change.
+If Republicans hold those seats, they'll likely retain the Senate majority and be in a position to slow confirmation of Biden's top Cabinet choices and complicate his legislative goals, including calls for expanding access to health care and bolstering the post-pandemic economy with green jobs and infrastructure designed to combat climate change.

 That could test Biden's campaign pledge to move past the divisiveness of the Trump era and govern in a bipartisan manner.

-During his victory speech on Saturday, he vowed to be a president who “seeks not to divide, but unify” and appealed to Trump supporters to “give each other a chance.”
+While Biden's aides acknowledged it would be easier for him to get his proposals enacted with Democrats controlling the Senate, Stef Feldman, the policy director on his campaign, said Biden has been known for working with Republicans to move legislation.

+“The president-elect’s plan will remain the president-elect’s plans regardless of who wins the Senate majority, and he will work with colleagues across the aisle in order to get it done," she said.

 Those close to Biden say he will navigate the period ahead by harnessing his sense of empathy that became a trademark of his campaign.
-Biden often spoke of the pain he experienced following the death of his wife and young daughter in a 1972 car crash, and Beau's 2015 death due to brain cancer.
+Biden often spoke of the pain he experienced following the deaths of his first wife and young daughter in a 1972 car crash, and son Beau's 2015 death from brain cancer.

 Associated Press writer Zeke Miller in Washington and Aamer Madhani contributed to this report.